 TIP: Request a sample edit from at least 3 editors you like the look of.
 Ask each one to do a sample edit of the same pages.
 Some editors do this for free.
 Others may charge a nominal fee (less than $30).
 The sample edit will help you pick an editor who you want to work with.

 Your cover is the exterior packaging for your book.
 A great cover gets people to click on your book in the Amazon store.
 A bad cover puts potential buyers off.

 If you know a graphic designer who can create an amazing cover for free, then great.
 Just make sure they read KDP’s book cover guide for dimensions, file type, etc.

 Otherwise, you can find a cover designer on Fiverr or Upwork (see section on editors above).
-If you have a slightly larger budget, you can also use a site such as 99designs.
+If you have a larger budget, you can also use a site such as 99designs.
 I like 99designs because you can vote for the designs you like best and request changes to the initial submissions.

 A good book cover will cost anywhere from $50 to over $300.